nova-model/nova-tutorial/learners/setup.md

 ---
 title: Setup
 ---
+# Verify Prerequisites
+*   **Basic Python Knowledge:** A basic understanding of Python programming concepts is required.
+*   **A Text Editor or IDE:** You will need a text editor or IDE (such as VS Code, Sublime Text, or Atom) for writing code.
+*   **Familiarity with the Command Line:** You will need to be comfortable using the command line or terminal.

 # Setup

 This section guides you through setting up your development environment to follow along with the NOVA tutorial.
 It builds upon the prerequisites outlined earlier and provides specific instructions to ensure you have the necessary tools and libraries installed and configured.

-## 1. Verify Prerequisites
+## 1. Mac and Linux

-Before proceeding, ensure you have met the following prerequisites:

-*   **Basic Python Knowledge:** A basic understanding of Python programming concepts is required.
-*   **Python Installation:** You must have Python 3.10 or higher installed on your system.
+*   **Python Installation:** You must have Python 3.11 or higher installed on your system.
 Verify your Python version by running `python --version` or `python3 --version` in your terminal.
+If python is already installed, it should be available on linux systems via your package manager.
+On macOS, download the installer from [https://www.python.org/downloads/](https://www.python.org/downloads/).
 *   **Python's `copier` Library:** We will be using this library to generate a starting application from a template.
-Install it using `pip install copier`.
+Install it using pip (ex. `pip install copier`).
 *   **Poetry:** The code samples provided in this tutorial leverage Poetry for dependency management.
+Run the command `poetry` to see if you already have Poetry installed.
 If you don't have Poetry installed, follow the instructions on the official Poetry website: [https://python-poetry.org/docs/#installation](https://python-poetry.org/docs/#installation).
-*   **NDIP Access:** You should have access to a working NDIP system.
-(Specific details about NDIP access will need to be provided by the instructor.)
-Ensure you have the necessary credentials (API key and NDIP URL) to connect to NDIP.
-These will be set as environment variables, as described later.
-*   **NOVA Libraries:**  While Poetry will manage these dependencies for you, it's helpful to be aware of the core NOVA libraries: `nova-galaxy`, `nova-trame`, and `nova-mvvm`.
-You can find documentation for these libraries on ReadTheDocs (links provided in the "References" section).
-*   **A Text Editor or IDE:** You will need a text editor or IDE (such as VS Code, Sublime Text, or Atom) for writing code.
 *   **Git:** You must have git installed on your system.
-*   **Familiarity with the Command Line:** You will need to be comfortable using the command line or terminal.
+Try running `git version` command in your terminal to see if it is already installed.
+If not, please visit the git downloads page for installation instructions. [https://git-scm.com/downloads](https://git-scm.com/downloads)

+## 2. Windows

+For windows systems, it is recommended that you use the analysis cluster for this tutorial.

 ::::::::::::::::::::::::::::::::::::::::: callout